A FIRST-TIME VISITOR’S GUIDE TO VICTORIA, BC: THE 18 BEST THINGS TO DO

 Where to Stay in Kelowna, BC

-I’m staying at the Samesun Kelowna Hostel (245 Harvey Avenue, Kelowna, BC V1Y 6C2), that is only a few steps from Okanagan Lake and downtown’s bars and restaurants.
-It has private and dorm rooms and I’m staying in a 4-bed female dorm.
+I stayed at Samesun Kelowna Hostel (245 Harvey Avenue, Kelowna, BC V1Y 6C2), that is only a few steps from Okanagan Lake and downtown’s bars and restaurants.
+It has private and dorm rooms and I stayed in a 4-bed female dorm.

-The room is a bit small, but has everything you need, and the beds are very comfortable.
+The room was a bit small, but had everything you need, and the beds were very comfortable.

 There’s luggage storage, a spacious kitchen, TV room with a library, laundry room, back patio, and common area to use.
 Moreover, you can join daily activities, play pool, or get a snack from the vending machines!